Pro-Editor-503/f-4e-manual/src/cockpit/pilot/overhead_indicators.md

 A standard magnetic compass for backup navigation assistance should the primary flight director systems fail.
 The compass should only be used in level flight.
-Compass deviation cards are found above the right canopy sill on each cockpit.
+Compass deviation cards are found above the right canopy sill in each cockpit.

 ## Angle of Attack Indexer Lights